lsst/df-ops/docs/usdf-applications/ap/next-visit-fan-out/troubleshooting.rst

      - Description
      - Workaround
    * - Sasquatch Schema Registry IP changes
-     - During maintenance and upgrades the Sasquatch Schema Registry IP changes
+     - During maintenance and upgrades the Sasquatch Schema Registry IP changes.
+       It only causes problems when it restarts since the schema is cached.
      - :ref:`schema_registry_connectivity_issue`

 Monitoring